-Besides for the stickers, there is no difference between these two drills.
+Besides the stickers, there is no difference between these two drills.

 Note: The above example is not to be confused with the Dewalt 18V Nicad and the 20V MAX Lithium.
 The example shows two drills with Lithium-ion batteries.

-In the USA, Dewalt, among other manufacturers, markets their Nicad drills as 18V and their Li-ion drills as 20V MAX.
+In the USA, Dewalt, among other manufacturers, market their Nicad drills as 18V and their Li-ion drills as 20V MAX.

-Considering two cordless drills from different manufacturers, both have 2.0 Ah lithium batteries but the one is marketed as a 20V MAX and the other an 18V.
+Consider a scenario where two cordless drills from different manufacturers both have 2.0 Ah lithium batteries but the one is marketed as a 20V MAX and the other an 18V.